rlktradewright/tradebuild-platform/Docs/UserGuides/BuildingTradeBuild/BuildingTradeBuild.md

 6. Build the manifest-generator solution using Visual Studio 2017 (or later) from the ManifestUtilities.sln solution file in the root folder.
 Copy the GenerateManifest.exe, ManifestUtilities.dll and Utils.dll files to the Tools folder of the vb6-build project.
+NB: this is a .Net solution, so you can't build it with VB6.

 ## 4. Setup the TradeBuild Project